- Negotiation and Conflict Management

 Conflict is part of daily life: it can be destructive as well as constructive but it needs to be dealt with productively.
 Resolution is a collaborative process by which differences are handled and outcomes are jointly agreed by the interested parties.
 It is the transformation of the relationships and situations such that solutions are sustainable and self-correcting in the long term.
 This course will introduce the student to the common causes of conflicts, and enable them to understand how and why they appear.
 Techniques and methods to approach, manage and resolve conflicts will be introduced, including the strategies of good listening and good communication skills.
 Various techniques will be examined and applied using selected case studies, including negotiation from a humanitarian perspective and negotiation with armed groups.

-International Humanitarian Response
+International Response to Humanitarian Crises

 Peace, Politics and Religion